The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

 ```

 ### Production project
-For the production environment we created two custom roles with limited permissions to prevent storage buckets as well as
+For the production environment, two custom roles with limited permissions need to be created to prevent storage buckets
-the sql database instance from accidentally being destroyed.
+as well as the Cloud SQL database instance from accidentally being destroyed.

-When running `terraform destroy` with these roles, terraform will produce an error, because the service account
+When running `terraform destroy` with these roles, Terraform will produce an error, because the service account
-doesn't have the required permissions to destroy those resources (buckets and sql database instance).
+doesn't have the required permissions to destroy these resources (buckets and sql database instance).
+New roles can be
-New roles can be created in the Google Cloud Console, under 'IAM & Roles' and then 'Roles'.
+created in the Google Cloud Console, under 'IAM & Roles' and then 'Roles'.

 The two custom roles are:
 * Custom Cloud SQL editor
 Filter the Roles table on 'Cloud SQL Editor', select the role and click on 'create role from selection'.
 Click on 'ADD PERMISSIONS' and add `cloudsql.users.create` and `cloudsql.instances.create`.
 This new role replaces the 'Cloud SQL Admin' role compared to the development environment above.

 * Custom Storage Admin
 Filter the Roles table on 'Storage Admin', select the role and click on 'create role from selection'.
 At the 'assigned permissions' section filter for and remove `storage.buckets.delete` and `storage.objects.delete`.
 This new role replaces the 'Storage Admin' role compared to the development environment above.